elcorto/pwtools/doc/source/written/features/parsing.rst

 differences between the codes.
 For instance, each one uses different units (Bohr, Angstrom, Ry, Ha, eV, ...).
 Also, not all structure attributes are contained in the output of all codes.
-For example, :class:`~pwtools.parse.PwSCFOutputFile` will parse atomic coordinates into ``pp.coords`` and the unit cell into ``pp.cell``.
+For example, :class:`~pwtools.parse.PwSCFOutputFile` will parse Cartesian atomic coordinates into ``pp.coords`` and the unit cell into ``pp.cell``.
 However, often we need to use the fractional coordinates ``pp.coords_frac``.
 This quantity is not present in the PWscf output and thus ``pp.coords_frac`` will be None.
 However, we know